 Through this program, Bentley students implement a ten-week team-building curriculum that complements Physical Education classes at local elementary schools.
 This curriculum was developed by Bentley students in collaboration with Physical Education teachers.
 Each week, the Bentley mentors facilitate activities in 3rd-, 4th-, and 5th-grade gym classes.
 At the end of each class, these mentors lead reflection sessions to ensure that the children learn the meaning of teamwork and have a platform for open conversations.

 Through the A Step Ahead program, Bentley University students foster strong relationships with middle school students to stress the importance of an education in today's world.
-Through weekly sessions, Bentley students work within small groups of 6th -, 7th -, and 8th -graders at McDevitt Middle School to enhance their academic skills and provide them with pivotal academic support.
+Through semiweekly sessions, Bentley students work within small groups of 6th -, 7th -, and 8th -graders at McDevitt Middle School to enhance their academic skills and provide them with pivotal out-of-school support.
 Tutors assist with the educational progression of the students.
-As mentors, they promote constructive character development and individual growth.
+As mentors and friends, they promote constructive character development and individual growth.

 Waltham boasts a diverse population, and many of its youth speak something other than English as a first language.
 Through this program, Bentley students support 4th-grade students at the Whittemore Elementary School as they aim to read at a proficient level.
 Bentley participants will serve as mentors and academic coaches the Whittemore students, who may face various barriers to learning.

 America Clicks! aims to improve technology literacy among Waltham youth.
 Through the program, Bentley students work with the Waltham IT specialist and teachers to develop advanced IT opportunities for students in elementary schools, middle schools, Waltham High School, and afterschool programs.
 Each week, mentors work one-on-one, and in small groups, with the children to provide children with opportunities to enhance their technology skills.